hiendang7613vulcan/test_01/g.md

 ### 🔹 Key Discussion Points

-- Introduced the project goals and agenda.
-- Discussed the need for an original, user-friendly remote control appealing to a wide market.
+- The project aims to develop an original, user-friendly remote control appealing to a wide market.
-- Brainstormed design ideas, including functional and conceptual aspects.
-- Explored user experiences with remote controls and potential improvements.
+- Participants shared their experiences with remote controls and discussed potential design features.
+- Key considerations included simplicity, accessibility for all age groups, and incorporating modern features like LCD displays and menus.
-- Discussed cost, pricing, and market considerations.
+- The team discussed the importance of balancing cost, functionality, and aesthetics.

 ---